Home

 In this natural hideaway visitors take advantage of the abundant marine life that still exists in the waters surrounding its rugged topography and its many hidden coves.

-Getting to La Bufadora
+Getting there.
+La Bufadora

 Travel Information

-The Blowhole is located 18 miles south of Ensenada, at the tip of Punta Banda.
+This blowhole is located 18 miles south of Ensenada, at the tip of Punta Banda.

 Punta Banda is a narrow mostly barren finger of land that pokes out into the Pacific Ocean at the southern end of Bahia de Todos Santos.